Michel Velleman

 Michel Velleman (5 January 1895 – 2 July 1943), known by his stage name Professor Ben Ali Libi, was a Dutch magician who was murdered in the Sobibor extermination camp during World War II.
-Dutch poet Willem Wilmink wrote a poem about his being murdered by the Nazis.
+He is remembered in a poem by Dutch poet Willem Wilmink.

 Biography

-He was born in Groningen in the Netherlands and later moved to Amsterdam.
+Velleman was born in Groningen in the Netherlands and later moved to Amsterdam.

 Velleman was a well-known magician, performing for notables such as the Dutch prince consort and the exiled German Emperor Wilhelm II.
 He wrote a booklet of simple magic tricks that was published in 1925.

-His precise politics are not known, but he supported workers' rights, including giving free magic performances to striking workers during the 1920s.
+His precise politics are not known, but he supported workers' rights, and gave free magic performances to striking workers during the 1920s.
 Besides paid work in variety shows, he often performed for charity, including at almshouses.

 During World War II, Velleman worked for the Cultural Department of the "Jewish Council," the Nazi administrative structure imposed on Jewish communities in occupied territory.

 Velleman and his wife Anna (née Speijer) were living in Amsterdam when they were abducted during a razzia on June 2, 1943.
 His family was sent through the Westerbork transit camp before arriving at the Sobibor extermination camp.
 His daughter Aaltje, who had Down syndrome, was murdered at Sobibor in May 1943.
 Velleman and Anna both died in 1943 at Sobibor.
 His son Jacques survived the war.

 In 2017, a memorial to Velleman was established in his birth town of Groningen.